How the cybersecurity talent shortage impacts us all

 • Weapons systems

 Not surprisingly, in the face of these concerns organizations are increasingly emphasizing cyber security.
 A recent survey of CIOs from the investment bank Piper Jaffray, for example, found that 75 percent of respondents plan to increase IT security spending in 2015.
 Historically, the default strategy for improving cyber security has been to simply add staff in the security operations center (SOC).
-But that tactic is growing far more difficult, as IT security talent is in high demand and short supply.
+But that tactic is growing far more difficult, as cybersecurity talent is in high demand and short supply.

 Luring quality IT security talent isn’t going to get easier, either.
 In fact, a recent survey of IT and cyber security managers conducted jointly by RSA Conference and ISACA found that 52 percent of respondents said that less than a quarter of applicants have the skills necessary to fill open positions; 53 percent of these managers said it currently takes between three and six months to fill job openings.
 Further complicating the matter, top-flight talent is typically scooped up by giant corporations like Google and Facebook.
 So if government and private organizations that oversee critical infrastructure continue trying to meet security challenges by adding staff, we are all in serious trouble.

-Even if educational policies are changed today with the hope of producing more IT experts, it will be years before we will see the impact of that change.
+Even if educational policies are changed today with the hope of producing more IT security experts, it will be years before we will see the impact of that change.
 The talent shortage is a reality and will remain one for the foreseeable future.
 The question now is: How do we deal with it?

 Interested in Learning More?